AllanW178/FineTuning-Cheat-Code/Tuning_Code.md

 from transformers import TrainingArguments from datasets import load_dataset

-# --- CONFIGURATION ---
 max_seq_length = 2048 # Mochi has short chats, so this is plenty
 dtype = None          # Auto-detects your GPU settings load_in_4bit = True   # CRITICAL: Fits the model into your 6GB VRAM

-# 1. LOAD THE BASE MODEL
 print("--- Loading Model... ---") model, tokenizer = FastLanguageModel.from_pretrained(
     model_name = "unsloth/llama-3-8b-Instruct-bnb-4bit",